coco33920/cv/docs/index.md

 * charlotte.sfiacademy@gmail.com
 * contact@nwa2coco.fr

-## Development
+## Code

 ### Introduction
-Even if I now focus on my studies in theoretical computer science and mathematics I used to develop a lot, and still do now.
+Even if I now focus on my studies in theoretical computer science and mathematics I used to code a lot, and still do now.

 ### Active projects
 My currently active projects are